 Chopin Concerto No. 2 (played first)

 It's astonishing all the works that Barenboim can play as soloist while also serving as conductor in multiple houses in different countries.
 Still, you would not expert him to be fully competitive with artists like Demikenko and Kissen who only play the piano and specialize in Chopin to boot.
 So for Barenboim to sell HDVDs of Chopin concertos, everything else about the disc has got to be really good.

 Now the whole orchestra is on the stage.
 Since, as we already saw, poor video resolution will not allow a whole-orchestra shot of a chamber orchestra, there can obviously be no whole-orchestra shot during the concerto.
 At 24:12 there is an audience shot (taking up 80% of the frame) which also shows tiny images of the orchestra players on the stage (filling the remaining 20% of the frame.)
 This view is repeated at least 4 times.
 This doesn't count as a whole-orchestra shot because you can't tell anything about who the players are or that they are doing.
 There is a marginal part-orchestra shot at 30:49 (repeated several time), but it doesn't show the 1st violins.

 There are 194 video cuts in this short concerto.
 More than half belong, of course, to Barenboim.
 Nelsons gets 36 shots of which 12 are made over the backs of players.
 There are about 15 decent part-orchestra shots.
 The rest of the video consists of DVD-like quick cuts from the conductor to various individual players or small groups.

 Barenboim plays with his trademark percussive vigor.
 At 30:49 there is an example of poor balance in the sound when the orchestra can barely be heard.
-Barenboim sounds rough to me at times, especially between 33:35 and about 35:17.
+Barenboim sounds rough at times, especially between 33:35 and about 35:17.

 Chopin Concerto No. 1